 - 9. Take care of your team members.

 - 10. Avoid conforming to the “professional speaker” mold.

 To begin, one of the first steps in building your speaking career is building a network.
 Whether they’re speakers you admire, speakers that have made a name for themselves, or just simply speakers that interest you, the more personal and professional connections you can make with others in the industry, the better.

 If you’re unsure where you can connect with other speakers, there are a few options to consider right off the bat.
 First is speakers associations.
 These organizations, such as the National Speakers Association or the Canadian Association of Professional Speakers, are geared towards creating a community for speakers to learn and support one another.
 As a result, they can be great places to network and meet other speakers in your niche.
 That said, because speakers’ associations tend to attract many members, the cost of attending one of their events can be steep, making it less desirable if you’re a new speaker.

 If you’re under budgetary constraints, another option is connecting within smaller groups of speakers.
-SpeakerFlow University, for example, combines coursework with mastermind sessions, guest speakers, and networking events to provide a safe space to learn business processes while also meeting other speakers that face the same challenges.
+SpeakerFlow University, for example, combines coursework with community to provide a safe space to discuss business challenges and meet speakers that have tackled them already.
 Other smaller groups, such as Tricia Brouk’s Big Talk Academy, focus more on the “speaking” side of managing a speaking business.
 Depending on your main concerns, the group best suited to your speaking business needs may vary.
 I recommend connecting with facilitators for groups you’re considering.
 From there, if it seems like a good fit, join the group for a while!
 Even if you don’t stick around forever, you’ll have met more speakers and gained more insights than if you continued trying to go it alone.